Choo Choo Train Hodgepodge

 Caleb & Marie7The father of the groom, my brother Steve, with the groom Caleb.
 Loved watching their interactions while they waited for the Bride to appear in the distance.
 (Now I’m struggling with where I should be putting commas!
 Added pressure with so many English majors in this family!)

-Caleb & Marie4My sister-in-law Kelly, the mother of the groom and married to my brother for 32 years.
+Caleb & Marie4My sister-in-law Kelly, the mother of the groom.

 C & M wedding 5Caleb’s grandparents (my parents) watching the wedding via facetime at their apartment.
 How cute are they all dressed up for the wedding from afar!?
 They have been married for 70 years!